-(a) Degradation of SSCs (physical ageing), i.e. gradual deterioration of their physical characteristics;

-(b) Obsolescence of SSCs (non-physical ageing), i.e. their becoming out of date in comparison with current knowledge, regulations, codes and standards and technology.
+- (a) Degradation (physical ageing) of SSCs; that is, gradual deterioration of their physical characteristics. - (b) Obsolescence (non-physical ageing) of SSCs; that is, their becoming out of date in comparison with current knowledge, regulations, codes and standards, and technology.

 3.2.
 Physical ageing eventually leads to the degradation of SSCs that have been subject to normal service conditions.
-These include the normal environmental conditions under which SSCs are expected to operate and anticipated operational occurrences under which SSCs are expected to continue functioning properly.
-The ageing effects on SSCs that respond to accident conditions (design basis accidents and design extension conditions) also need to be evaluated and considered in the ageing management programme.
+These conditions include the normal environmental conditions under which SSCs are expected to operate and anticipated operational occurrences under which SSCs are expected to continue functioning properly.
+The ageing effects on SSCs that respond to accident conditions (i.e. design basis accidents and design extension conditions) also need to be evaluated and considered in the ageing management programme.

 3.3.
 Physical ageing (material degradation) might result in a reduction or loss of the ability of SSCs to function within their acceptance criteria (see para.
-5.27).
-The safety and utilization of the facility could be affected unless preventive measures are implemented, and timely appropriate corrective actions are taken.
+5.25).
+The safety and utilization of the facility could be affected unless preventive measures are implemented and timely appropriate corrective actions are taken.

 3.4.
 Physical ageing could reduce the safety margins in the design of SSCs.
-The operating organization should ensure that reductions in these margins are detected, and corrective actions taken before loss of functional capability occurs.
+The operating organization should ensure that reductions in these margins are detected, and corrective actions taken, before loss of functional capability occurs.

 3.5.
-During the lifetime of a research reactor advances will occur in technology, resulting in the introduction of new components or techniques.
-This might also result in difficulties in obtaining spare parts.
-Introduction of new components might also result in changes in failure modes (e.g. modern instrumentation contains microprocessors that have different failure modes from those of their older components).
+During the lifetime of a research reactor, advances will occur in technology, resulting in the introduction of new components or techniques.
+This might also result in difficulty in obtaining spare parts.
+The introduction of new components might also result in changes in failure modes (e.g. modern instrumentation contains microprocessors that have different failure modes than those of older components).
 Changes may also occur in regulatory requirements and in codes and standards, which could necessitate changes in hardware or software and might interfere with the operation of the research reactor.
-All of these potential issues should be taken into account in the ageing management programme.
+All these potential issues should be taken into account in the ageing management programme.

 3.6.
 Operating personnel should have up to date knowledge of the operation of SSCs at the research reactor and their associated documentation; therefore, ongoing training should be provided for such personnel.
-Recommendations on training programmes and qualifications for research reactor personnel are provided in DS509E [6].
+Recommendations on training programmes and qualifications for research reactor personnel are provided in SSG-84 [6].

 3.7.
-The evaluation of the cumulative effects of physical ageing and obsolescence on the safety of a research reactor is an ongoing process, and should be assessed at appropriate intervals in periodic safety reviews or equivalent systematic safety reassessment programmes (e.g. peer reviews); see Requirement 86 of SSR-3 [1] and paras 7.4-7.7 of this Safety Guide.
+The evaluation of the cumulative effects of physical ageing and obsolescence on the safety of a research reactor is an ongoing process and these effects should be assessed at appropriate intervals in periodic safety reviews or equivalent systematic safety reassessment programmes such as peer reviews (see Requirement 86 of SSR-3 [1] and paras 7.6 and 7.7 of this Safety Guide).

 3.8.
-The ageing management programme at a research reactor is required to be coordinated with other programmes at the research reactor, including maintenance, periodic testing and inspection programmes4: see para.
-7.120 of SSR-3 [1].
-The ageing management programme should take into account good operational practices, research and development (e.g. of material behaviour, radiation effects, chemistry), and incorporate lessons from operating experience.
+The ageing management programme at a research reactor is required to be coordinated with other programmes at the research reactor, including maintenance, periodic testing and inspection programmes4 (see para.
+7.120 of SSR-3 [1]).
+The ageing management programme should take into account good operational practices, research and development (e.g. of material behaviour, radiation effects and chemistry) and should incorporate lessons learned from operating experience.

 3.9.
-The ageing management programme is required to ensure that the safety functions of SSCs are fulfilled: see Requirement 86 of SSR-3 [1].
+The ageing management programme is required to ensure that the safety functions of SSCs are fulfilled (see Requirement 86 of SSR-3 [1]).
 This includes the following:

-- (a) Shutting down the reactor and maintaining it in a safe shut down state for all operational states and for design basis accidents.
-This includes, for example, ensuring the availability of the supplementary control room. - (b) Providing for adequate removal of heat after shutdown, in particular from the core, including during and after design basis accidents and, to the extent practicable, design extension conditions. - (c) Confining radioactive material in order to prevent or mitigate its unplanned release to the environment.
+- (a) Shutting down the reactor and maintaining it in a safe shutdown state for all operational states and for design basis accidents.
+This includes, for example, ensuring the availability of the supplementary control room. - (b) Providing for adequate removal of heat after shutdown, in particular from the core, including during and after design basis accidents and, to the extent practicable, design extension conditions. - (c) Confining radioactive material to prevent or mitigate its unplanned release to the environment.